Tagged: benefits of a project lifecycle

-I have re-capped the Project Lifecycle as my initial learning used different terminology!
+I have re-capped the Benefits of a Project Lifecycle as my initial learning used different terminology!

 All projects follow a lifecycle and lifecycles do differ across industries and business sectors.